CoolestHandLuke/CoolestHandLuke/README.md

 ### Hi there 👋

-I'm Luke and I'm working towards becoming a Cloud Engineer.
-I'll be using GitHub to store all my projects, including some stuff in Python, HTML, CSS, JS, and who knows what else.
-To the future, whatever it may bring!
+I'm Luke and I'm working towards becoming a Software Developer.
+Right now I'm working through CS50X and CS50P.
+Afterwards I will be taking CS50G and learning how to use UE5 through Udemy.

 <!--
 **CoolestHandLuke/CoolestHandLuke** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.